Foster care: United States

+Historians of foster care in America emphasize biases of race and class status that shaped divergent experiences for children.
+In particular, the United States welfare system has reckoned with a longer history of Black children taken away from their families during slavery.
+Scholars have also documented the negative conditions faced by often impoverished children during the creation of early orphanages.
+Prior to protections of Tribes and the right of Indigenous children to remain within their tribal communities such as the 1978 Indian Child Welfare Act, child welfare concerns were cited as reasoning to remove 35% of Indigenous children from their families and tribes.

-In the United States, foster care started as a result of the efforts of Charles Loring Brace.
-"In the mid 19th Century, some 30,000 homeless or neglected children lived in the New York City streets and slums."
-Brace took these children off the streets and placed them with families in most states in the country.
-Brace believed the children would do best with a Christian farm family.
-He did this to save them from "a lifetime of suffering" He sent these children to families by train, which gave the name The Orphan Train Movement.
-"This lasted from 1853 to the early 1890s and transported more than 120,000 250,000? children to new lives."
+In the United States, formal foster care started as a result of the efforts of Charles Loring Brace, who founded the Children's Aid Society.
+Taking note that nearly 30,000 homeless or neglected children lived in New York City alone, Brace took these children off the streets and placed them with families around the United States, particularly Christian families living on farms, in an attempt to improve their quality of life.
+Between 1853 and his death in 1890, Brace transported over 120,000 children by train, giving name to the Orphan Train Movement.
 When Brace died in 1890, his sons took over his work of the Children's Aid Society until they retired.
-The Children's Aid Society created "a foster care approach that became the basis for the federal Adoption and Safe Families Act of 1997" called Concurrent Planning.
-This greatly impacted the foster care system.
+The foster care approach pioneered by Brace and the Children's Aid Society became the basis for Concurrent Planning, which was the basis of the federal Adoption and Safe Families Act of 1997.

-From August 1999 to August 2019, 9,073,607 American children have been removed from their families and placed in foster homes according to the federal government Adoption and Foster Care Analysis and Reporting System.

-As last reported in August 2019, 437,238 children nationally were removed from their families and placed in foster homes according to the federal government Adoption and Foster Care Analysis and Reporting System.